ionic-team/stencil/BREAKING_CHANGES.md

 ##### `safari10`

-The `extras.safari10` option actives a patch for ES module support in Safari10.
+If `extras.safari10` is set to `true` the Stencil runtime will patch ES module support for Safari 10.
 In Stencil v3.0.0 the field is renamed to `__deprecated__safari10` to indicate deprecation.
 To retain the prior behavior the new option can be set in your project's `stencil.config.ts`:

 ```ts
 // stencil.config.ts